jeky82/custom_odroid_pws/README.md

 idle.c contains is little program to monitor the idle status of Odroid system.
 The idle status is monitored from the X server trough the xscreensaver library.
-Also the average load of the processor in the last minute is taken into account.
+Also the average load of the processors in the last minute is taken into account to detect the idle status of the system.
 When the system is detected in idle the default policy consists into block all the 4 cores at frequency of 200 Mhz.
 Instead when the system is detected as not in idle the frequency is setted